tbolt/tbolt.space/_posts/2012-11-15-the-future-of-the-thunderbolt-display.md

   * A Couple USB 3.0 ports

 I also wonder if we will see more integration with iDevices, like being able to hook up an iPad to a Thunderbolt Display would be quite interesting.
 Plus, following with the hardware-in-a-display model, we could see more benefits of pairing the Thunderbolt display with an iPad.

-Anyone have a workstation with A MBA/MBP and a 27&#8243; Thunderbolt display?
-Send me some photos!

-@tbolt